Jim Newcomer, Ph.D.

 The important guide for us both is that I succeed when you succeed.
 That’s the only way it works.

-As a bonus here are some Choice Quotations from Mary Karr’s great book, The Art of Memoir.
-She vividly illustrates the power of voice.
+As a bonus here are some Choice Quotations from Mary Karr’s great book, The Art of Memoir that vividly illustrate both points (but you have to listen to the voice for yourself):

 “Asking me how to write a memoir is a little like saying, ‘I really want to have sex, where do I start?’
 What one person fantasizes about would ruin the romance for another.
 It depends on how you’re constructed inside and out, hormone levels, psychology.
 Or it’s like saying, ‘I want a makeover, how should I look?’
 A Goth girl’s not inclined to lime-green Fair Isle sweaters, and a preppy scorns black lipstick.”